villesau/optional-chaining-codemod/README.md

 $ optional-chaining-codemod ./**/*.js --parser=flow
 ```

-The CLI is similar to [jscodeshift](https://github.com/facebook/jscodeshift)
+The CLI is the same as in [jscodeshift](https://github.com/facebook/jscodeshift)
 except you can omit the transform file.

 Alternatively, you can run the codemod using jscodeshift as follows: